Aby-Sebastian/Shortly/README.md

 With our platform, you shorten urls, build QR codes, see the shortened urls analytics, redirect links and leverage many more features.
 # Real Estate Django Web App
 -->
-A URL management application built with `python` `django` `bootstrap`.
+A URL management application built with `python` `django` `PostgreSQL`.
 Shortly is simlar to Bitly a popular URL management application.

 A simple, reponsive  website.
 Built with:

 - Python 🐍
 - Django 🎸
 - Bootstrap 4 🌈
+- PostgreSQL
+- Redis (for cacheing)
 - Vanilla JS - ES6
 - JQuery
 - ChartJS
+- HTML
+- CSS

 ## Features